chi-kaichen/NeFour/README.md

 This is the code of the implementation of the NeFour.

 # Training
-1. Put the training data to corresponding folders (hazy image to ./data/train_data/input, GT to ./data/train_data/target)
-2. Hyperparameter (./Enh_opt)
+1. Hyperparameter (.src/train.py)
-3. Python Enh_train.py
+3. Python train.py

 # Testing
 1. Put the testing data to corresponding folders (hazy image to ./data/test_data/input, GT to ./data/test_data/target, GT for full-reference evaluation, such as PSNR and SSIM)